 1. Don’t deck the halls with debt

-Set a realistic spending goal and stick with it.
-Set aside money every month leading up to this high-spending season.
-If you’re starting from scratch, don’t just throw everything on a credit card and hope for the best.
-Spend according to what you can afford, not what you think will impress your kids or others.
+Set a realistic spending goal, make a list (🎵check it twice!🎵), and stick with it.
+Spend according to what you can afford, not what you think will (momentarily) impress your kids or others.

-Money can be that elephant in the room, not just in marriages and partnerships but among family members.
-Don’t be afraid to bring up the subject of holiday spending, be honest and don’t pretend.
-Let your family know you are trying not to spend money you don’t have.
-Suggest a gift exchange – everyone draws one name instead of trying to buy for all.
+Money can be the elephant in the room, not just in marriages and partnerships but among family members.
+Don’t be afraid to bring up the subject of holiday spending; be honest and don’t pretend it’s all good.

 Join the Conversation:

-Share your ideas of how to enjoy the holidays without financial stress.
+Share your ideas of how to enjoy the holidays without financial stress!

 We had a great conversation last night at Money Mondays in Barrie, Ontario.
 All of our attendees have teenagers and we talked about great ways to give gifts they will like without breaking the bank.
 Some of our ideas: a “family box” of older movies (bought used or off of the sales racks) and popcorn, candy; grocery gift cards for kids away at school; excellent regifts (an older lazy-boy, a stack of great books); giving family heirlooms.
 Shopping online can allow you to avoid the crowds and stay away from self-shopping and getting off your list.
 Great topic!